sourcegraph/handbook/content/departments/people-talent/talent/process/after_the_offer.md

 **Step 7**: The Recruiter sends a "thank you for participating in the interview process" note to the interview team in the role-specific Slack channel

-**Step 8**: The Recruiter archives the Channel after people respond
+**Step 8**: The Recruiter archives the channel after people respond

-**Step 9**: The Recruiter asks the Hiring Manager to make a announcement of the candidate's acceptance in the Slack #Hiring channel.
+**Step 9**: The Recruiter asks the Hiring Manager to make an announcement of the candidate's acceptance in the Slack "#teammate-announce" channel.

 **Step 10**: The PEO team then works with the candidate to onboard them from a compliance perspective and our People Ops will ensure we get them set up for their first day!